Strategic Development FAQ

 How many Strategic Development Plan advisory group meetings have been held?

-There are three advisory committees, including the Technical Advisory Committee, which is comprised of people representing organizations that are involved in aviation, such as the FAA, airlines, Joint Base San Antonio, and airport tenants; the Transportation Planning Partners Working Group, which has members from organizations responsible for transportation and urban planning in the region, such as VIA and TxDOT; and the Stakeholder Working Group, which consists of members representing neighborhood alliances and others with a vested interest in the airport, such as business and tourism organizations.
+The groups include: the Technical Advisory Committee, which is comprised of people representing organizations that are involved in aviation, such as the FAA, airlines, Joint Base San Antonio, and airport tenants; the Transportation and Planning Partners Working Group, which has members from organizations responsible for transportation and urban planning in the region, such as VIA and TxDOT; and the Stakeholder Working Group, which consists of members representing neighborhood alliances and others with a vested interest in the airport, such as business and tourism organizations.

 When will Runway 4-22 be downsized or closed, and no longer be an option for air carriers?

-Crosswind Runway 4-22 will in the long term be downsized or closed, once it exceeds its useful pavement life.
-The FAA will not fund its future reconstruction as an air carrier runway, because Runway 4-22 is no longer needed as a crosswind runway per FAA wind coverage requirements.
+Crosswind Runway 4-22 will not be closed as part of the 2040 plan.
+It may need to be closed once it exceeds its useful pavement life which is expected to be around the year 2050.
+At that time, we expect that the FAA will not likely fund its future reconstruction because Runway 4-22 is no longer needed as a crosswind runway per FAA wind coverage requirements.
 This is a national FAA policy that affects many US airports.
-We first shared this information with the public in Phase 1 of the Strategic Development plan in 2018 with the advisory committees, with community members at four open houses, at meetings with the City Council Transportation Committee, and with the City Council at a B Session.

-The proposed closure or shortening of Runway 4-22 is not anticipated to occur until sometime after 2038.
-This runway also provides SAT with a backup air carrier runway until a parallel runway is built, and we will keep Runway 4-22 open and in use as long as possible.
+This runway also provides SAT with a backup air carrier runway until a parallel runway is built (also not required until sometime well after 2040), and we will keep Runway 4-22 open and in use as long as possible.

 Would the SAT airfield expansion be a financial burden on the City of San Antonio or the taxpayers?